 Christmas Side Dishes Make a Festive Feast

-May your table be merry and bright — and it will with these luscious and lively sides for your holiday spread.
+May your table be merry and bright — as it will with these luscious and lively Christmas side dish ideas for your holiday spread

 Christmas is the time to go all out, to bring out the silver and carve the roast beast!
-And while a beautifully marbled roast beef, turkey, or holiday ham at the center of the table can be a showstopper, their simplicity opens the door for side dishes to shine with complex flavors and intriguing textures.
+And while a beautifully marbled roast beef, or a turkey, holiday ham, or nut loaf at the center of the table can be a showstopper, their simplicity opens the door for side dishes to shine with complex flavors and intriguing textures.

 This joyous collection of side dish recipes will guide you in making a merry holiday meal for eaters big and small.
-The options below span the United States, from New England to the Southern states, from Tex-Mex flair to West Coast pops of pomegranate, but it also hops the pond to offer sophisticated Old World holiday cheer.
+The options below span the United States, from New England to the Southern states, from Tex-Mex flair to West Coast pops of pomegranate.
+But this collection also hops the pond to offer sophisticated Old World holiday cheer.